 Whereas on the contrary, the muscles and body are resting and motionless.
 This can lead to increased heart rate and breathing.

-Some disorders lead to about 60 percent of sleep time being spent in the REM state.
-This is harmful as the brain remains active and does not get sufficient rest, leading a person wanting for more sleep.
+Some disorders lead to about 60 percent of sleep time is spent in the REM state.
+This is harmful as the brain remains active and does not get sufficient rest, leading to a person wanting more sleep.

-Example – from an ordinary 7-hour sleep cycle, 5 hours were spent in REM state.
-When the person wakes up after 7 hours, they will feel tired, fatigued and figure that they cannot focus.
+For example – from an ordinary 7-hour sleep cycle, 5 hours were spent in REM state.
+When the person wakes up after 7 hours, they will feel tired, fatigued, and figure that they cannot focus.
 This is when they resort to grabbing another 5-7 hours of sleep.

 6. Periodic Limb Movement Disorder (PLMD)